Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 # S3

 Secure, durable, highly-scalable object storage.
 The basics:

 - S3 is Object-based.
-An object is a key (the name), value (the content of the file in bytes) and a version ID (important for versioning), some metadata, other subresources (like access control lists and torrent).
+An object is a key (the name), value (the content of the file in bytes), a version ID (important for versioning), some metadata and other subresources (like access control lists and torrent).
 - Files can be from 0 Bytes to 5 TB.
 - There is unlimited storage.
 - The objects are organised in buckets, that are like folders.
 The bucket name must be unique globally.